 Note: Anonymous written reports may alert a faculty member to an existing problem in the classroom, but these reports cannot serve as the sole basis for disciplinary action.
-Intentionally making a false accusation may also constitute an integrity code violation.
+Intentionally making a false accusation violates this Code.

 5.1.4.5.2 Non-Academic Conduct Code